What are the General Causes and Risk Factors for Developing Illness?

 What Causes Illnesses?

-Illnesses cause functional impairment of the body.
+Illnesses may cause functional impairment of the body, depending on their type and severity.
 They can occur due to different factors, such as infectious agents, environmental factors, and genetics.

 1. Infectious Agents